 If you overreported federal income tax, social security tax, Medicare tax, or Additional Medicare Tax and checked the box on line 1, check the appropriate box on line 4.
 You may need to check more than one box.
 If you obtained written statements from some employees but you couldn't locate employees or secure the statements of the remaining employees, check all applicable boxes.
-Provide a summary on line 37 of the amount of the corrections both for the employees who provided written statements and for those who didn't.
+Provide a summary on line 43 of the amount of the corrections both for the employees who provided written statements and for those who didn't.

-- 4a.
+4a.
 Check the box on line 4a if your overreported amount includes each affected employee share of overcollected taxes.
 You're certifying that you repaid or reimbursed the employee share of current and prior year taxes and you received written statements from the employees stating that they didn't and won't receive a refund or credit for the prior year taxes.
 You're certifying that you adjusted federal income tax or Additional Medicare Tax withheld from employees for the current calendar year only.
 Don't send these statements to the IRS.
 Keep them for your records.
 Generally, all employment tax records must be kept for at least 4 years.
-Copies must be submitted to the IRS if requested. - 4b.
+Records related to qualified sick leave wages and qualified family leave wages for leave taken after March 31, 2021, and before October 1, 2021, should be kept for at least 6 years.
+Copies must be submitted to the IRS if requested.

+- 4b.
 Check the box on line 4b to certify that your overreported amount is only for the employer share of taxes on those employees who you were unable to find or those who didn't give you a statement described on line 4a. - 4c.
 Check the box on line 4c to certify that your overreported amount is only for federal income tax, social security tax, Medicare tax, or Additional Medicare Tax that you didn't withhold from your employees.